joziasmartini/mindstate/README.md

 </h1>

 <p align="center">
-  A web application that monitors your sleep cycle and mood.
+  An application that monitors your sleep and mood cycle.
 </p>

 <br>
 <img alt="Timely Landing Page" title="Timely Landing Page" src="github/timely-landing-page.png" width="100%" align="center" />
 <br>

-## About
+## Project

-This was a work done about the mental health in the pandemic for software engineering.
+This was a work done about the mental health in the pandemic for software engineering class in university.

-The members of this project are Jozias Martini, Gustavo Bevilacqua, Bruno Bevilaqua and Mateus Arthur.

-Much of the project was built following the ideas of <a href="https://dschool.stanford.edu/resources/dschool-reading-list">design thinking by stanford</a>.

-## Research

-The project started with research to validate the pain of our personas.

-For that, we made the following <a href="https://forms.gle/LFZA6vXYwy3s8vCn7">research</a>.

-## Organization

-We decided as a group to use Trello to organize the application files and projects.

-The link to the trello board is <a href="https://trello.com/b/xfAJmNDm">this</a>.

-## Methodology

-We decided to use the <a href="https://www.desenvolvimentoagil.com.br/scrum/">agile scrum methodology</a> in the project.

-The sprints lasted fifteen days each.

-## Technologies

-We used the following technologies in the project:

-HTML, CSS, JavaScript and Firebase.

 ## Prototype